Manchester, Northwich, & Wigan.

-We are proud of having Introduced Motorbike Instructors into the Industry, and indeed many of our passed Trainee Instructors have gone on to successfully open their own Training Centres across the country.
+RJH Motorbike Training Ltd are very proud of having Introduced Motorbike Instructors into the Industry, and indeed many of our passed Trainee Instructors have gone on to successfully open their own Motorbike Training Schools across the country.

 Our Training package is designed to prepare you for the DVSA Instructor Assessment which takes place at Cardington, Bedford, for both the CBT and DAS qualification.

-Our unique approach with a Learn as you Earn training option ensures a very high 1st time pass rate.
-This works by committing and investing in our 10 day course, approx 50% of the way through the instructor training course we issue you with a CBT Down Trained Badge and you start conducting CBT whilst earning and under the close observation of RJH.
+Our unique approach with a Learn as you Earn training option ensures a very high 1st time Cardington pass rate.
+This works by committing and investing in our 10 day course, approx 50% of the way through the instructor training course (dependant on the individual) we can issue you with a CBT Down Trained Badge and you start conducting CBT whilst earning and under the close observation of RJH.
 This enables you to gain valuable experience of conducting CBT’s and ensures a better Cardington pass rate.
 Also this option means you get your initial investement back.

 Flexible training to suit your pace, choose the level of qualification you require, benefit from our years of training experience and comprehensive training with DVSA qualified Instructors at Salford, Manchester Motorbike Instructor Training.
 We offer a Learn as you Earn training option too.